What You Will Learn

 The third day of SEC545 continues our breakdown of controls and architecture considerations, starting with cloud workload security and operations management.
 We'll then look at architecture and design for data security, touching on encryption technologies, key management, and what the different options are today.
 We'll also cover another crucial topic: availability.
 Redundant and available design is as important as ever, but we need to use cloud provider tools and geography to our advantage.
 At the same time, we need to make sure we evaluate the cloud provider's DR and continuity, and so this is covered as well.

-Additional topics will include cloud control plane assessment and architecture (touching on cloud security posture management), as well as a discussion of multi-cloud security architecture and controls.
+Additional topics will include cloud control plane assessment and architecture (touching on cloud security posture management), application security, as well as a discussion of multi-cloud security architecture and controls.

 - Cloud Workload Security and Management